 Always mercifully turn your eyes on top of me.

-Stradella’s consecration offered expiation to a penitent Chopin as his mortal spirit faded.
+Stradella’s consecration ultimately offered expiation to a penitent Chopin as his mortal spirit faded.